Right about the universe. Wrong about the compass.

 The universe is thermodynamic.

 e/acc's framing of technological acceleration as a thermodynamic process — not metaphorical, genuinely physical — is a real insight that most AI discourse entirely lacks.
 The claim that intelligence and complexity are dissipative structures, that civilization runs on free energy gradients, that you can't reason about AI systems without physics: correct.
 Unusual.
 Worth taking seriously.
+The framework agrees on all this.

 The score